wearpants/instrument/doc/output.rst

 :class:`.PlotMetric` generates plots using matplotlib.
 Plots are saved to multiple files, named after each metric.
+Set the class variable `outdir` to a directory in which to store files.
+The contents of this directory will be deleted on startup.

 .. figure:: images/sample_plotmetric.png
     :align: center